Phonon-induced disorder in dynamics of optically pumped metals from non-linear electron-phonon coupling

-Before we conclude, we contrast the dynamics of our non-linear model to that governed by the Holstein model (which, for dipole-active phonons, does not respect inversion symmetry).
-We use two methods to choose an appropriate coupling strength in the Holstein model corresponding to a given coupling strength of the quadratic model against which we perform a comparison, see Appendix~\ref{QvHapp} for details.
+{\bf{Comparison with a linearly coupled electron-phonon model: Dynamically induced strong-coupling behavior from non-linear electron-phonon coupling.}} Before we conclude, we contrast the dynamics of our non-linear model to that of the (linear) Holstein model (which cannot be induced by a light pulse in an inversion symmetric system).
+We use two methods to choose an appropriate coupling strength in the Holstein model corresponding to a given coupling strength of the quadratic model against which we perform a comparison, see Supplementary Information for details.
 In one approach we choose the Holstein coupling that yields the same equilibrium ground state double occupancy as in the quadratic model.
-In the other the Holstein coupling is chosen to produce the same double occupancy as that obtained analytically from a disentangling transformation \cite{NonLinear4Kennes} derived as a low-energy description of our model.
-Fig.~\ref{fig:QvH} shows that for both choices the Holstein model exhibits a much weaker response to the pump than does the quadratic model, exhibiting both a much weaker enhancement of double occupancy (uppermost panel), and smaller large-amplitude dynamics in momentum-resolved electronic correlations (lower panels) including flattening of $P_k(t)$ (lowermost panel).
-We remark that the dynamics governed by the quadratic model exhibits very weak behavior in the zero-pump limit $\alpha=0$ (not shown), highlighting the susceptibility of the non-linear coupling to photo-excited vibrations.
+In the other the Holstein coupling is chosen to produce the same double occupancy as that obtained analytically from a disentangling transformation that serves as a low-energy description of the dynamics (Eq.~\eqref{Eq:Heff.}).
+Both methods of comparison show that even a relatively large non-linear coupling such as $g_q = 0.25$, proximate to the oscillator instability threshold, gives rise in equilibrium to weak-coupling behavior.
+In contrast, Fig.~\ref{fig:QvH} shows that the quadratic model exhibits a much stronger dynamical response to the pump, displaying both a large enhancement of double occupancy (uppermost panel), and large-amplitude dynamics in momentum-resolved electronic correlations (lower panels) including flattening of $P_k(t)$ (lowermost panel).
+This is in sharp contrast to the behavior of the Holstein model and implies that dynamics of non-linear coupled electron-phonon systems operative in pump-probe experiments affords non-equilibrium pathways to correlated physics unavailable in the static limit and which lies outside the frame of conventional theoretical models.